emvaized/selecton-extension/README.md

 **How to add Selecton settings as Vivaldi side panel?**

-* Use this URL: *chrome-extension://{ID OF EXTENSION}/options/options.html*, where *{ID OF EXTENSION}* is a unique extension ID on your computer.
+* Use this URL: *chrome-extension://*{ID OF EXTENSION}*/options/options.html*, where {ID OF EXTENSION} is a unique extension ID on your computer.
 You can get this from extension details page on chrome://extension

 ----